danielharrell/open-eyes-lect-2017-18/Open.md

 But suppose this were enough to convince us that being open is present, in a sense to be distinguished from its possibility.
-The question *how* it is present would not seem clarified by this distinction, but obscured to the point of paradox.
-For what could it mean to ask *how* being open is present, if this is not a question, at least implicitly, of how its presence is possible?
+The question *how* it is present, however, would not seem clarified by this distinction, but obscured to the point of paradox.
+For what could it mean to ask *how* being open is present, if this is *not* a question, even implicitly, about its possibility?

 # Part Five {#five}

-De Anima quote:
+To clarify what it might mean, I want to return to Aristotle, for my final passage of the night.
+This comes from
+*De Anima*:

 > Therefore, since everything is a possible object of thought, mind in order, as Anaxagoras says, to dominate, that is, to